Mabuchi Solitons and Relative Ding Stability of Toric Fano Varieties: Abstract

 \section{Abstract}

-On Fano manifolds, the critical points of Ding energy is the Mabuchi metrics that the exponent of Ricci potential defines a holomorphic vector field.
-For toric Fano varieties, we compute the Ding invariants of toric test configurations, and introduce relative Ding stability.
-In the stable case, the Mabuchi metrics exist.
-In the unstable case, we find the optimal destabilizer which is a simple convex function on the polytope.
-Finally, we establish the Moment-Weight equality which connects Ding energy and Ding invariant.
+As a generalization of K\"{a}hler-Einstein metrics for Fano manifolds with nonvanishing Futaki invariant, Mabuchi solitons are critical points of a Calabi-type energy functional.
+We study their existence on toric Fano varieties and the underlying algebraic stability notion: relative Ding stability.
+As a toy model for a YTD type correspondence, a new feature is the emergence of a non-uniformly stable case.
+We show a partial coercivity for the modified Ding functionals in this case, and obtain singular Mabuchi solitons via a variational approach.
+In the unstable case, we determine the maximal destabilizer which is a simple convex function over the moment polytope, and establish a Moment-Weight equality which connects the infimum of a Calabi-type energy and the Berman-Ding invariant.